kuvivek/drivingTheoryInGermany/README.md

 ✅ Because I should not break the convoy by pulling back into my lane early
 ✅ Because the overtaking distance is considerably larger than with single vehicles
 ✅ Because I cannot assess the road traffic situation ahead of the convoy
-**Comment**:  Vehicle convoys or columns, e.g. of the German Federal Armed Forces, the Federal Agency for Technical Relief (THW) or the fire department,
+**Comment**:  Vehicle convoys or columns, e.g. of the German Federal Armed Forces, the Federal Agency for Technical Relief (THW)
-must not be interrupted.
+or the fire department, must not be interrupted.
 In each case, this is a “closed formation”.
-I should refrain from overtaking because the situation is usually difficult
+I should refrain from overtaking
-to see and the length of the overtaking distance is very long and difficult to estimate.
-In addition, prematurely cutting in when overtaking would
+because the situation is usually difficult to see and the length of the overtaking distance is very long and difficult to estimate.
-cause unwanted interruptions.
+In addition, prematurely cutting in when overtaking would cause unwanted interruptions.

 446. You are being followed by an ambulance with its blue lights flashing and siren sounding.
 What should you do?
-❌I make way immediately once the traffic light has turned green
+❌ I make way immediately once the traffic light has turned green
-❌I prompt the driver of the vehicle beside me to make way
+❌ I prompt the driver of the vehicle beside me to make way
 ✅ I move out of the way immediately without endangering others

 447. Why should you always carry the European accident report form with you on your journey?
 Because, in the event of an accident, the European accident report form
 ✅ enables the parties involved to independently document the accident
 ✅ makes it easier to document the accident with foreign-speaking parties involved in the accident
-❌unambiguously clarifies the issue of liability at the scene of the accident
+❌ unambiguously clarifies the issue of liability at the scene of the accident
 **Comment**:  In the event of a traffic accident, the standardized European Accident Report can be helpful.
-Not only does it facilitate documentation
+Not only does it
-across language barriers, but ❌if the parties involved are in agreement ❌it also enables the accident to be recorded independently without the
+facilitate documentation across language barriers, but - if the parties involved are in agreement - it also enables the accident
-police.
-However, the parties involved cannot settle the question of liability among themselves ❌not even with forms.
+to be recorded independently without the police.
+However, the parties involved cannot settle the question of liability among
+themselves - not even with forms.

 448. When are you allowed to use fog headlamps also during the day?
 When visibility is considerably reduced
 ✅ by rain
-❌by ice on the windscreen
+❌ by ice on the windscreen
 ✅ by fog or falling snow
 **Comment**:  Fog lights may only be switched on if visibility is significantly impaired by rain, snowfall or fog.
 This also applies during the day.

 449. What risks could arise if you drive with your main beam lights on?
 ✅ Wild animals on the road will be dazzled and will remain stationary in the light beam
 ✅ Oncoming road users will be dazzled
-❌Stationary vehicles on my side of the road will not be detected until it is too late
+❌ Stationary vehicles on my side of the road will not be detected until it is too late
-**Comment**:  High beam dazzles oncoming traffic, who are then unable to see anything in time, e.g. pedestrians at the side of the road.
-If wild animals
+**Comment**:  High beam dazzles oncoming traffic, who are then unable to see anything in time, e.g. pedestrians at the side of the
-are dazzled, they remain in the light cone on the road.
+road.
+If wild animals are dazzled, they remain in the light cone on the road.
 Therefore, dip your headlights immediately.

 450. What do you do in a tunnel with oncoming traffic?
 ✅ Do not drive over the lane boundary markings
 ✅ Do not make a U-turn
-❌Drive over the lane boundary markings when overtaking
+❌ Drive over the lane boundary markings when overtaking
 **Comment**:  In tunnels with only one tube for both directions, you must never cross the lane boundary (solid line).
-Follow the right-hand lane boundary
+Follow the
-and not the center line.
+right-hand lane boundary and not the center line.
 Do not stop, except in an emergency, and look for an emergency stop bay.
+Under
-Under no circumstances may you turn or reverse.
+no circumstances may you turn or reverse.

 451. What can a flashing amber light on a vehicle be a warning for?
 ✅ For a large transport proceeding at low speed